LukasBombach/unfinished-thought/_posts/what_are_you_even_testing_for_new.md

 }
 ```

 How would you test this?
 One classic argument would be that you don't really test UI so much.
-According to the testing pyramid your should barely write any tests here.
-Another lazy attempt would be to write a snapshot test for the entire component and be done with it.
+According to the testing pyramid your should barely write any tests here as UI is typically prone to change a lot.
+You could also argue that there is not much going on here and write a snapshot test for the entire component and be done.

 The first version would satisfy claims about the testing pyramid the latter version would bump test coverage to 100%.
-None of these paradigms can give you any guidance on what to test about this though.
-Both testing strategies would not make any statement on the validity or provide any reasoning why you would test it this way.
+None of these paradigms can give you any specific confidence (or guidance) what to actually do here.
+Would you test if the component wraps its content in a `<footer />` tag?
+Should you test that you integrated the sitemap?
+What about the other links?
+The testing pyramid and coverage provide no way of reasoning about this.

 I want to shine a different light on this: Business Value.

 ## Business value

+This argument is the result of the conversations I had with my dear colleague [Patrick](https://twitter.com/patrickdahms) who once asked me to discuss our "testing strategy".
+Patrick has a great way of asking what we want to achieve and if the things we are doing are actually supporting our goal.

+So in terms of testing, what do we want.